Returning J.D. Students

 Your parents' information is NOT required here.

-This step is required ONLY if you are applying for need-based grant assistance FOR THE FIRST TIME.
+This step is required ONLY if you are applying for need-based grant assistance FOR THE FIRST TIME as a continuing student.

 Use School Code 7306.

 Figure out how much you will need to spend on tuition, books and living expenses for the upcoming academic year to attend Georgetown Law.

 If you are planning to attend a semester or more at a different school, you must notify the Financial Aid Office through the steps outlined in the Visiting Away Packet, also available at the link below.

 You must complete (usually online) various requirements for your student loans.
 Now is the time to do so.
 If this is your first time borrowing loans at Georgetown Law, if you have not already done so, please complete your loan documents.

 The information you provide on the Georgetown Law Green Application tells us the types of aid for which you are applying to cover your expenses this upcoming year.
 If you are renewing your Dean's Tuition Grant, please upload your parent's tax documents, unless otherwise waived, within the application.

 The priority filing dates are:

 Fall Aid Requests - June 15, 2020 (new extended priority filing date)